Calls & Conditions

 Resolution: Spend Discipline or combat ends.

-Effect: The subject gains Hope, which can be spent to increase a Skill you already possess by one rank for a single use, or to refresh a single use of an expended ability without Resting.
+Effect: The subject gains Hope, which can be spent to increase a Skill you already possess by one rank for a single contained use.

 Resolution: Upon being spent, or an hour passes.